OpenWaterFoundation/owf-data-co-municipal-water-providers/README.md

 *Note that colors are visible only in xlsx files and not csv files.*

+Single-character flags may also be followed with a number, as in g1.
+These flags are specific to certain columns and are detailed above in the descriptions of the data columns.

 Column names are taken from original sources if possible.
 For clarity and attribution, agency abbreviations may be added to the original column name.
 Column name length is not restricted, therefore, some data representations such as Esri shapefiles may contain truncated column names.
 In such cases, alternative formats such as GeoJSON are recommended.

 Descriptions of identifiers are also provided in the **Notes** worksheet within the workbook.
 This worksheet also details how the original data were downloaded and where to find those files.